Multiple codings for self-similar sets with overlaps: Acknowledgements

 \section{Acknowledgements}

-The second author was granted by the China Scholarship Council.
-The third author was supported by NSFC No. 11401516 and Jiangsu Province Natural Science Foundation for the Youth no BK20130433.
-The forth author was supported by NSFC No. 11271137, 11571144 and Science and Technology Commission of Shanghai Municipality (STCSM), grant No. 13dz2260400.
+The authors wish to thank Dr.~Junjie Miao for some discussion on the earlier version of Theorem \ref{th:local dimensions}.
+Jiang was supported by NSFC No.~11701302 and K.C.
+Wong Magna Fund in Ningbo University.
+Kong was supported by NSFC No.~11401516, and by the Fundamental Research Funds for the Central Universities No.~2019CDXYST0015.
+Li was supported by NSFC No.~11671147, 11571144 and Science and Technology Commission of Shanghai Municipality (STCSM) No.~18dz2271000.
+Xi was supported by NSFC No.~11831007.